SAP-samples/teched2022-AP160/exercises/ex2/README.md

 20. Click on the newly added tab in the above step and Click on the Edit (pencil) icon displayed for the tab.
 <img width="1661" alt="image" src="https://user-images.githubusercontent.com/84871522/199811954-c9ff0edf-c990-4f43-aec4-f4da0b0ba48e.png">

 21. "Configure Tab" pop up will be displayed.
-Click on the ">" for Add Mashup.
+Click on the ">" displayed in front of Add Mashup.
 <img width="1671" alt="image" src="https://user-images.githubusercontent.com/84871522/199812063-69d6ecf2-337d-4a15-b75e-0fa6c1bd5633.png">

 22. A new pop up showing all the Mashups would display.